jasonbrodeur/SHAD-mapping/mapping-our-data.md

 **FIND THIS WEBSITE AT [bit.ly/shad-mapping-2023](https://bit.ly/shad-mapping-2023)**

-*Before starting this section, make sure you've completed all tasks in the [Preparation](preparation) page and completed [lesson 1: Intro to GIS](intro-to-GIS).*
+*Before starting this section, make sure you've completed all tasks in the [Preparation](preparation) page and completed [Lesson 1: Intro to GIS](intro-to-GIS).*

 # Lesson 2: Mapping our data
-In this lesson, you will build on the skills gaimed during [lesson 1], to create a map that shows the outcome of our outdoor spaces assesment.
+In this lesson, you will build on the skills gained during [lesson 1], to create a map that shows the outcome of our outdoor spaces assessment.

 ## Task 0: Download our data set
 - Download our ```outdoor-space-data.csv``` file (as a zip file) using [this link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/jasonbrodeur/SHAD-2023/blob/main/data/outdoor-space-data.csv).
 This file is hosted on our [workshop GitHub repository](https://github.com/jasonbrodeur/SHAD-2023/blob/main/data/).